 Eligibility

 The aid under this Section should be limited to sectors that are at a significant competitive disadvantage and risk of relocation outside the Union because of the eligible levies.
 The risk of relocation depends on the electro-intensity of the sector in question and its exposure to international trade.
-Accordingly, aid can only be granted if the undertaking belongs to a sector facing a trade intensity of at least 20 % at Union level and an electro-intensity of at least 10 % at Union level.
-In addition, the Commission considers that a similar risk exists in sectors that face an electro-intensity of at least 7% and face a trade intensity of at least 80%.
-The sectors meeting these eligibility criteria are listed in Annex I.
+Accordingly, aid can only be granted if the undertaking belongs to a sector facing a trade intensity of at least 4 % at Union level and an electro-intensity of at least 20 % at Union level.
+In addition, the Commission considers that a similar risk exists in sectors that face an electro-intensity of at least 10% and face a trade intensity of at least 10%.
+The sectors meeting these eligibility criteria are listed in the provisional Annex I.

 Should a Member State grant support only to a subset of eligible beneficiaries or grant different levels of reductions to different categories of eligible beneficiaries, it must demonstrate that that decision is made on the basis of objective, non-discriminatory and transparent criteria and that the aid is granted, in principle, the same way for all competitors in the same sector if they are in a similar factual situation.